-By using different ancillary datasets to generate the disaggregation indexes, the provincial-level fixed asset data shown in Figure 3Figure 3 can be further downscaled into 1 km × 1 km asset maps.
-The spatial distribution map of the grid-level fixed assets in 2020 is shown in Figure 5Figure 5.
+By using different ancillary datasets to generate the disaggregation indexes, the provincial-level fixed-asset data shown in Fig. 3 can be further downscaled onto $1 \text{ km} \times 1 \text{ km}$ asset maps.
+The spatial distribution map of the grid-level fixed assets in 2020 is shown in Fig. 5.
 The locations of the capital cities of China's 31 provincial-level administrative units considered in this paper are also shown.
-In Figure 5Figure 5, it is not surprising to observe that all 31 capital cities are in clusters of highly accumulated fixed assets, which indicates their attractiveness to personnel and capital from their neighboring regions.
-As divided by the "Hu Huanyong" line (Hu, 1935), China is divided into East China and West China according to their differences in population, geography, social development, and ecological environment.
-As expected, the fixed assets are highly agglomerated in East China, accounting for 86% of the total asset value, which further indicates significant disparity and spatial heterogeneity in economic development within China.
-Compared with exposure models given by administrative units, the grid-level fixed asset model can better help improve the accuracy of seismic loss assessment when further combined with hazard maps at varying resolutions, thus better serving the allocation needs of emergency response and risk mitigation resources.
+In Fig. 5, it is not surprising to observe that all 31 capital cities are in clusters of highly accumulated fixed assets, which indicates their attractiveness to personnel and capital from their neighbouring regions.
+As divided by the Hu Huanyong line (Hu, 1935), China is divided into East China and West China according to their differences in population, geography, social development, and ecological environment.
+As expected, fixed assets are highly agglomerated in East China, accounting for 86 % of the total asset value, which further indicates significant disparity and spatial heterogeneity in economic development within China.
+Compared with exposure models given by administrative units, the grid-level fixed-asset model can better help improve the accuracy of seismic loss assessment when further combined with hazard maps at varying resolutions, thus better serving the allocation needs of emergency response and risk mitigation resources.